craftcms/feed-me/docs/guides/importing-assets.md

 - **Passkey** - Leave as generated
 - **Backup** - Turn on

-Click the _Save & Continue_ button to set up the primary element.
+Choose **Save & Continue** to set up the primary element.

 ## Primary Element

-The primary element can be confusing at first, but its vitally important to ensure Feed Me can hone in on the content in your feed correctly.
+The primary element can be confusing at first, but it’s vitally important to ensure Feed Me can locate your feed’s content.
 Refer to [Primary Element →](../feature-tour/primary-element.md) for a detailed explanation.

 Enter the following details:

 - **Primary Element** - `/Images/Image`
 - **Pagination URL** - `No Pagination URL`

-Click the _Save & Continue_ button to set up the field mapping.
+Choose **Save & Continue** to set up the field mapping.

 ## Field Mapping

-Use the below screenshot as a guide for the data we want to map to our asset fields.
-Items to note are:
+Use screenshot below as a guide for mapping data asset fields:

-- We're providing the full URL to the image to be uploaded as an asset.
+- We’re providing the full URL to the image to be uploaded as an asset.
-- We're also telling Feed Me that if it finds an asset with the same filename to use that, rather than upload a potential duplicate.
+- We’re telling Feed Me that if it finds an asset with the same filename to use that instead of uploading a potential duplicate.
-- We're also providing the same URL as the filename.
-Don't worry - Feed Me will determine the filename automatically from the URL.
-This could optionally be your own specific filename if desired.
+- We’re providing the full URL again for the **Filename** field.
+Feed Me will automatically determine the filename from the URL, but you can optionally specify another node from the feed if you’d like.
-- We're checking against existing assets using their filename.
+- We’re checking against existing assets using their filename.

 :::tip
-The URL or Path field will only be shown if your feed setting are `Create new elements`.
+The URL or Path field will only be shown if your feed’s **Import strategy** includes `Create new elements`.
 :::

 :::tip
-While this example is for adding remote URLs, local path's work fine too.
-Just provide the full path, including the filename of the image you want to add.
-The path should be relative to the web root of your project.
+This examples uses remote URLs, but you can also provide a local path to the filename of the image you want to add.
+The path should be relative to your project’s web root.

 For example, `to-upload/feed-me.png` would be a folder in your web root named `to-upload` with the file `feed-me.png` inside it.
 :::

 ![Feedme Guide Mapping](../screenshots/feedme-guide-asset-field-mapping.png)

-Click the _Save & Import_ button to begin importing your content.
+Choose **Save & Import** to begin importing your content.

 ## Importing your Content